karami4yasser/spring-ci-cd-sonar/README.md

 2. Run : `docker-compose up -d`
 3. Make sure to create a project in sonar with the name : `springApp`
 4. when jenkins starts ,Make sure to install the suggested plugins (we will need Git and maven plugins)
-5. Create a Secret text Credentials with the Id `sonar_token` contains your Sonar User Token
+5. Create a jenkins Secret text Credentials with the Id `sonar_token` contains your Sonar User Token
-6. Create a Secret userName and password with the Id `DOCKER_HUB_CRED` conatains your docker hub `userName` and `Access Token`
+6. Create a jenkins Secret userName and password with the Id `DOCKER_HUB_CRED` contains your docker hub `userName` and `Access Token`
 7. In jenkins pluginManager,  install `Docker` Plugin

 <img width="458" alt="Screenshot 2024-02-18 at 03 35 40" src="https://github.com/karami4yasser/spring-ci-cd-sonar/assets/83478271/a6040ebd-76f2-491f-99e5-6de486fd8e1d">